MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsCloudCallDataConnection.md

 ```

 ## DESCRIPTION
 This cmdlet creates an online call data connection.
-If you get an error that the connection already exists, this means that the call data connection already exists for your tenant.
+If you get an error that the connection already exists, it means that the call data connection already exists for your tenant.
 In this case, run Get-CsCloudCallDataConnection.

 ## EXAMPLES